kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 }
 ```

 Sometimes the "foo" TestObject will be seen used and the "bar" unused.
 At other times the "foo" will be seen unused and the "bar" used.
 It depends on the "condition".
-My plug-in is not capable of reporting that *both of "foo" and "bar" are used*.
+The plug-in can't report that *both of "foo" and "bar" are used*.

 >The following code shows a possible workaround for this difficulty: